rectorphp/getrector-com/resources/docs/ignoring-rules-or-paths.md

 Do you want to skip whole directory or just single rule?
-Use `skip()` method:
+Use `withSkip()` method:

 ```php
 <?php